Linux Basics

 cd / Takes you to the root directory.

-cd <directory> Changes to the directory you specify.
+cd <directory> Changes the directory.
+It takes you to the directory you specify.
 If it doesn't happen to be one of the subdirectories of where you currently are, you can either navigate to it first or include the path (see next).

 cd <path>